geemus/notes/houston_foresight/raw/intro.md

 ## Reading: The Four Futures (Dator)

+* Focus Questions From Class:
+  * What's useful about the 'four futures' archetypes?
+  * What's the most important thing for people to do asy they begin an 'incasting' exercise with the four futures?
 * continuation, collapse, discipline, transformation
 * components of futures visioning for groups/communities:
   * Appreciating the past - seek to understand the rationale for something coming into existence and the many different facets of it's past.